sagarsharmafeb87/favorita-store-sales-forecasting/README.md

 ## Why this project

-I spent years building production demand & supply planning systems for retail across the GCC (Landmark Group, Alshaya).
-This project applies that same planning rigor to a public forecasting problem: not "what score can I chase," but "what forecast could I actually *commit inventory* against."
+Retail demand planning is where I've spent my career — building production forecasting systems for Alshaya and Landmark Group.
+This project brings that same rigor to a public forecasting problem: not "what score can I chase," but "what forecast could I actually *commit inventory* against."
 That distinction drove every decision here.

 The dataset: Corporación Favorita, a large Ecuadorian grocery retailer — daily unit sales by store and product family, with promotions, oil prices, holidays, and store metadata.
 Scored on **RMSLE**.